The AIWCC is proud to support Bunter Kreis Rheinland (BKR).

 Wir sind Sprachrohr für Familien mit kranken und beeinträchtigten Kindern und Jugendlichen.
 Dabei haben wir die gesamte Familie mit ihrem besonderen Bedarf im Blick, halten Türen auf und machen Wege frei,

 Every child has a right to the highest attainable standard of health.

 We are a voice for families with sick and handicapped children and young people.
 We keep an eye on the whole family with its special needs, open doors and clear paths,

 The AIWCC is proud to support the FAWCO Target Project, S.A.F.E.
-(Safe Alternatives for Female Genital Mutilation Elimination), as its international charity.
+(Safe Alternatives for Female Genital Mutilation Elimination).

 Hope for Girls & Women Tanzania (HGWT) is an organization that advocates to end female genital mutilation (FGM) and other harmful practices affecting women and children in Tanzania including but not limited to intimate partner violence, child marriage and other forms of violence.
 HGWT works to promote and protect the rights of girls and women by providing education to girls and the community at large, strengthening social cohesion, promoting positive social change and increasing the capacity of women and girls to live free of violence through increased access to protection facilities and skills development.
 HGWT's mission is to promote human dignity and respect for girls and women by: